bcneng/website/content/netiquette.md

 #### Moderation

+The administrators are volunteers moderating on their own time.

 - When content is removed, an administrator will tell the author privately which rule motivated it.
-- If you disagree with a moderation decision, raise it in `#ask-staff` or by DM to an admin.
+- If you disagree with a moderation decision, you can raise it once in `#ask-staff`.
+Once the administrators respond, the decision is final.
 Don't relitigate it in the affected channel.
 - Humor at the expense of a group of people may be removed even if members of that group don't find it offensive.
 The bar is whether it keeps the community welcoming for everyone, not whether a particular person minds.
+- These guidelines describe intent, not an exhaustive list.
+"It's not explicitly forbidden" is not a defense, and arguing technicalities with the administrators is itself considered disruptive.
+- Behavior that repeatedly generates moderation work may be treated as a violation on its own, even if no single post crosses a line.
 - Repeated removals of a member's content will escalate through the Code of Conduct's [Enforcement Guidelines](/coc/#enforcement-guidelines), up to a ban.

 #### Hiring inquiries and other service offerings